 Post-traumatic stress disorder (PTSD) is a psychiatric condition that is often seen in individuals who have been through a serious event such as a natural disaster, automobile accident, or war.
 This disorder typically causes vivid flashbacks or nightmares to the time and place where the person’s trauma occurred, which can make daily tasks or activities difficult if their PTSD remains unchecked and untreated.

 Since 1994, Colony Care Behavioral Health has offered comprehensive treatment for PTSD to patients in Wellesley, MA.
 Our team of highly-trained independently licensed psychiatrists, psychologists, licensed psychotherapists, and psychiatric nurse practitioners are dedicated to providing patients with patient-centered, convenient, and affordable care.
-Our affiliated clinicians offer both in-person services at our offices in Wellesley, Long Meadow, and Arlington, MA and services via telehealth.
-If you are currently experiencing symptoms of PTSD, please contact our offices at (781) 431-1177 ext.
-210. and schedule an appointment today!
+Our affiliated clinicians offer both in-person services at our offices in Wellesley, Longmeadow, Weymouth and Arlington, MA and services via telehealth.
+If you are currently experiencing symptoms of PTSD, please contact our offices at (781) 431-1177. and schedule an appointment today!

 The 4 Types of PTSD Symptoms

 Symptoms of PTSD most often appear in the first few months after a traumatic event, though it is also possible for these effects to remain dormant until years later.
 There is no telling what exactly will trigger a person’s symptoms, as each individual with PTSD is uniquely different.

 There are four primary categories that symptoms of PTSD can fall into.
 These include:

 - Intrusive thoughts: Involuntary memories of the traumatic event that forces the person to relive their experience.
 These may occur as conscious flashbacks, or during an unconscious state while the individual remains asleep.